 Is dental plaque building on your dentures, and you’re struggling to remove it?
-If you wear dentures, dental plaque build-up can cause gum irritation and discomfor
+If you wear dentures, dental plaque build-up can cause gum irritation and discomfort

 Just like your natural teeth, your dentures work the same.
 They need to be cleaned and looked after too.
 When dentures are fitted, the dentist will provide aftercare instructions to ensure that you’re aware of how to clean dentures.